For urgent consular assistance call

 To protect yourself from illness:

-Get medical attention if you suspect food poisoning, or if you have a fever or diarrhoea.
+Get medical attention if you suspect food poisoning or have a fever or diarrhoea.

 More information: